 - Ladle the strawberry Tabasco pepper jelly into hot jars, then use a damp cloth to wipe away residue.
 Fit jar with lid and seal as tightly as you can.

-- Cool jars for at least 4 hours, but preferably overnight.
+- Let jars cool for at least 4 hours, but preferably overnight.
 Note: This is a fluid, pourable pepper jelly that does not fully harden, but stays spreadable even throughout refrigeration.

 - Press the center of each jar.
 If the lid does not move up and down, you can store the jars in a cool, dry place like your pantry for up to 1 year.
 If the lid moves up and down, you must store the jars in your refrigerator, and use each jar of jelly within 2 months.